solomonheron/selab1/README.md

-https://github.com/solomonheron/selab1 bild a scipt file in jenkind use this git of mine give me in windows
+https://github.com/solomonheron/selab1 build a script pipeline for this